Buy Self-help legal documents

 If you and/or your spouse or partner decide to separate, you can enter into a Separation Agreement.
-Married couples or civil union partners may also decide to apply for a separation order from the Family Court (see How to obtain a separation order).
+Married couples or civil union partners may also decide to apply for a separation order from the New Zealand Family Court (see How to obtain a separation order).

 A couple intending to separate has access to free, confidential counselling through the Family Court.
 You should contact the Family Court Co-ordinator at your nearest Family Court.
 The counselling is available whether you are married, in a civil union, or in a de facto relationship.